dokwork/lualine-ex/README.md

       -- If true then only clients attached to the current buffer will be shown: only_attached = false,

+      -- If true then every closed client will be echoed: notify_enabled = true

+      -- A name of highlight group which should be used in echo: notify_hl = 'Comment'
     }
   }
 }